-Bankroll management is one of the most important disciplines in poker.
+Bankroll management is almost as important as learning Texas Holdem poker rules or poker hands rankings when starting out.
 If you want to be a winner, this is not something you can take lightly and understanding the most important principles will help you reach success in any poker game.
 However, you have to take in consideration that you need to be a winning player to get the most out of this concept.
 Otherwise, bankroll management will not help you much, and you will be just bleeding money.

-Before analysing specific numbers and buy-in amounts, you should understand how to maximise your chances to succeed with proper poker bankroll management.
-Therefore, we will start with few fundamental rules.
+Before analyzing specific numbers and buy-in amounts, you should understand how to maximize your chances to succeed with proper poker bankroll management.
+Therefore, we will start with a few fundamental rules.

 Keep poker bankroll separated from everyday cash